Terms of Engagement

 1.1 The basis on which fees will be charged will be set out in our letter of engagement which will be forwarded to you at the start of any matter we are instructed to undertake for you.

-1.2 We may deduct from any funds held on your behalf in our trust account any fees, expenses or disbursements for which we have provided an invoice.
+1.2 You authorise us to deduct from any funds held on your behalf in our trust account any fees, expenses or disbursements for which we have provided an invoice.

 2. Professional Indemnity Insurance